simonambridge/Oracle_to_Cassandra/README.md

 </pre>

 <h3>Query 3: Query All Jobs, And Employees By Job</h3>
 The second part of this requirement was to be able to optionally return Employees by Job</h3>
 With the techniques described above you should now be able to have a go at doing the same thing yourself with the Jobs and Employees tables.
+(hint: replace the HR.JOBS lookup table - use EMPLOYEES_BY_JOB with a PK on JOB_ID, clustered on EMPLOYEE_ID)

 <h3>Query 4: Query All Managers, And Employees By Manager</h3>
 If you're a real over-achiever why not have a go at using the Manager column in the Employees table :)
 The second part of this requirement was to be able to optionally return employees by manager.
+(hint: replace the old FK on MANAGER_ID in the EMPLOYEES table - use an EMPLOYEES_BY_MANAGER table with a PK on MANAGER, clustered on EMPLOYEE_ID)